cwonrails/lambda-site-generator/README.md

 ### Deploy to AWS CloudFormation ###

-Run the following command, replacing `<MY-NEW-STACK>` with a name for your CloudFormation stack.
+Run the following command, replacing `<my-unique-stack-name>` with a name for your CloudFormation stack.

-    sam deploy --template-file packaged-template.yaml --stack-name <MY-NEW-STACK> --capabilities CAPABILITY_IAM
+    sam deploy --template-file packaged-template.yaml --stack-name <my-unique-stack-name> --capabilities CAPABILITY_IAM

-This uploads your template to an S3 bucket and deploys the specified resources using AWS CloudFormation.

-### Get the name of your input bucket ###

-When you deploy the site generator, CloudFormation provisions a new bucket where Lambda will listen for new objects to be created.
-This is your input bucket, where you'll put Markdown files to be converted to HTML.
-To use the site generator, you'll upload Markdown files to this bucket.

-You can find the name of the bucket by opening the CloudFormation console, selecting your new stack, and locating the bucket under **Resources**.
+CloudFormation will create S3 buckets named after the stack, so use a stack name that a) is globally unique b) contains only lowercase letters, numbers, and hyphens.

 ### Test your application in the cloud ###

 Upload a Markdown file to your input bucket; the file content will be transformed to HTML and written to a new .html file in the output bucket.

+### [Optional] Test your application locally ###

+First, upload a Markdown file to your test bucket.
+Then use [SAM Local](https://github.com/awslabs/aws-sam-local) to test your Lambda function before deploying it:

+    sam local generate-event s3 --bucket <TEST-BUCKET> --key <KEY> | sam local invoke "SiteGen"

+`<TEST-BUCKET>` is the name of your test bucket, and `<KEY>` is the name of the Markdown file that you uploaded to the test bucket.
+After running the command, you should find a new `<KEY>.html` file in your output bucket.
+The Markdown should be transformed to HTML.

+## Build your own site ##

+Put your own [Jinja2](jinja.pocoo.org/docs/2.10/) templates in the templates dir, add scripts and styles, and make a real site!

 To host static content, you'll need to do some additional configuration of your output bucket.
 To learn more about configuring a bucket for web hosting, see [Hosting a Static Website on Amazon S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html).

-## Build your own site ##

-Put your own [Jinja2](jinja.pocoo.org/docs/2.10/) templates in the templates dir, add scripts and styles, and make a real site!

 ## TODO ##
 * Process multiple documents at once, as described [here](https://pythonhosted.org/Markdown/reference.html#the-details).